~ A GIF-HEAVY EXPLORATION OF FEMINISM & FASHION IN GREASE 2 ~

 She is also a woman with resilience.
 Sharon is in constant battle with her boyfriend, T-Bird Lewis, against his incessant sexual advances.
 The film further posits the relationship as a battlefield through symbolic clothing, sets and lyrics: Lewis feigns nuclear war, whilst in a bomb shelter, in an attempt to trick Sharon into sleeping with him.
 This is, of course, done via song during the double-entendre duet, Do it for Our Country.

-This walks a fine line of consent and something known as sexual deception or sexual fraud (read more about this here).
+This walks a fine line between consent and something known as sexual deception or sexual fraud (read more about this here).
 Fiona Elvines, part of UK national charity, Rape Crisis, puts it rather succinctly during an interview for Vice Magazine: “If you need to trick someone into having sex with you, you’re a perpetrator.”

 The moment Sharon realises what Lewis is doing she is disgusted and runs off.
 Lewis is left in the bomb shelter to be humiliated and laughed at by his friends, who were also in on the plan, sounding the fake siren just outside the bomb shelter.